adenger/subpred4/reports/03_matrices/03_matrices.md

 ## Next steps/TODOs

+TODO correlations between other features, also without just looking at train scores

-- Try lower overlap threshold
+- Try lower overlap threshold to get more GO pairs for machine learning
-  - graph with sample count depending on min sample count and max overlap count
+  - Line plot with number of classes vs. unique samples per class
-- ML models with feature selection and/or PCA
+- ML models with feature selection and/or PCA.
+At the moment, we are using all 1600 feature dimensions and that is not the model we would use in practice.
-- is_a is not working, since no two go terms in the ML dataset are direct descendants.
+- Adjacency matrix is not working for ML score correlation calculation, since no two go terms in the ML dataset are direct descendants.
-  - Other graph similarity score, like distance of common ancestor, or whether they have the same parent
+  - Come up with other graph-based similarity score, like distance of common ancestor, or whether they have the same parent
+- Tanimoto matrices are not usable for ML comparison
+  - Only 6/404 pairs have them available.
+  - Possible solution: Add ChEBI ancestor terms.
+Problem: Millions of molecules, cyclic graph
-- Find way to implement other semantic similarity algorithms more efficiently (parallel)
+- Find way to implement the other semantic similarity algorithms more efficiently (parallel), at the moment they each take hours to calculate for all pairs
-- Filter for multi-substrate proteins
+- Filter for multi-substrate proteins, compare performance to single-substrate